-^{} Note - The proposed Annexation Area has been found void ab initio by the District Court judge
+Note - The proposed Annexation Area has been found void ab initio by the District Court judge.
+It is used here for illustrative purposes only.

 ^{} Approximately 553 of these are currently built-out and complete (with Certificates of Occupancy) and approximately 185 of these are the existing Deer Mountain Affordable Housing.
 Essentially, the Town has built out approximately 368 units since its founding.